-As a neutral Platform, PARM has been set up to facilitate the access to and exchange of knowledge, as well as its generation, in the domain of agricultural risk management.
+As a neutral Platform, PARM is set up to facilitate access to and exchange of knowledge, as well as its generation, in the domain of agricultural risk management.

-In order to achieve the objective of mainstreaming agricultural risk management into policy frameworks, the PARM Secretariat jointly with NEPAD and in collaboration with other partners are implementing three main activities in the selected countries:
+In order to achieve the objective of mainstreaming agricultural risk management into policy frameworks, the PARM Secretariat collaborates with NEPAD and many partners to implement three main activities: